b-atif/Sum1/README.md

 ## User Guide

 # Welcome to the Math Algebraic Equation game!
 This game is a fun way to practice your algebra.
-You will see a random equation displayed on the screen, and your goal is to solve for '𝑥' and enter the corect number (to 1 decimal place if required).
-You will receive your score after you have attemempted the 5 equations!
+You will see a random equation displayed on the screen, and your goal is to solve for '𝑥' and enter the correct number (to 1 decimal place if required).
+You will receive your score after you have attempted the 5 equations!

 Features:
 - Randomly generated math equation to solve